florisoft/User.Manuals/E-COMMERCE/Client Stock Component (M41)/M41 - Stock connection Manual EN.md

 # Stock connection Manual

-Welcome to the manual for the Stock connection module.
-In this module, we'll explain how to create a stock connection with debtors by creating a seperate stock and supplier.
-Using these, we can set up a stock connection.

 A stock connection using E-trade or a Florisoft connection, will benefit your business by creating an easy way to get stock using Florisoft.
 Follow the steps to create a stock connection, and to start using it.